Pain and Pain Symptom Management for Michigan Nurses

 - Light therapy (low-level laser, ultraviolet light)

-- Interventional modalities (injection, radiofrequency ablation, intrathecal pump, spinal cord stimulator)
+- Interventional modalities (injection, radiofrequency ablation, cryotherapy ablation, intrathecal pump implants, spinal cord stimulator, intradiscal electrothermal therapy, dry needling)

 PSYCHOLOGICAL MODALITIES